Jocker666z/vgm2flac/README.md

 Help is available at the bottom of the page for the installation of dependencies that are generally not present on the official repositories of the largest GNU/Linux distributions.

-## Decode, compress, tag & ReplayGain
+## Compress, encode, tag & ReplayGain
 `flac metaflac mac opusenc rsgain wavpack wvtag`

 * metaflac: used for tag & ReplayGain